Please click the logos and pictures to find out more about the individual ministries.

 Holy Cross Villas

-Through our partnership with HUD, The Villas provide comfortable quarters to eligible tenants on an equitable basis to all applicants, regardless of religion, race, or social background.
+In partnership with HUD, The Villas provide comfortable quarters to eligible tenants on an equitable basis to all applicants, regardless of religion, race, or social background.
+The Rev. Sally Fox visits each Villas once each month for Bible study, meditation, or Eucharist.

 Caddo Council on Aging